 - Speed bumps you will likely encounter

-- Key steps for your organization drive successful adoption
+- Key steps for your organization to drive successful adoption

 At AchieveIt, we believe that a strong joint partnership is a key component to a successful implementation.
 Over the years, we’ve had this conversation with hundreds of organizations implementing our software.